 The branch also ensures that all parts of our regulatory systems are working through its audit, assurance, and monitoring functions.
 It works closely with the Operations branch in this role.

-Sector Partnerships and Programmes
+Sector Partnerships and Programmes (and Forestry New Zealand)

-The Sector Partnerships and Programmes (SPP) branch help MPI drive innovation in the primary sectors in two ways.
+The Sector Partnerships and Programmes (SPP) branch helps MPI drive innovation in the primary sectors in two ways.
 The first is the development, delivery, or strategic oversight of programmes and initiatives for promoting innovation and sustainable economic growth, like Primary Growth Partnerships, the Sustainable Farming Fund, and the Māori Agribusiness programme.

 The second is advice on and maintenance of MPI's relationship and commitments to Māori arising from the Treaty of Waitangi and Treaty settlement agreements.
 This includes negotiating MPI's input into Treaty settlements and advice on policy and regulatory interventions that may affect Māori interests in the primary sectors.

-Office of the Director-General provides direction-setting and supporting services across MPI, and directly supports MPI's Director-General.
+The Strategy, Performance and Engagement branch provides direction-setting and supporting services across MPI, and directly supports MPI's Director-General.